Kunena/Kunena-Forum/trunk/tools/jfirephp/README.txt

 included in your distribution.
 It ensures that all the FirePHP calls can stay in your code without creating errors on systems without FirePHP.
 Make sure you use the fb() or FB::* syntax on all FirePHP calls you place into your code.
-DO NOT include and FirePHP files and classes directly.
+DO NOT include any FirePHP files and classes directly.
 All of that is performed for you as part of JFirePHP.

 USE